imphys/smlm_datafusion2d/README.md

 ### Operation System

 This code has been developed for a Linux enviroment.
-We have yet to test it on OSX and Windows.
+We have yet to test it on OSX and Windows, but the CMake build system should support compilation on these platforms.
-If you run into issues installing the software on Windows or Mac please create an issue on github or contact the authors.
+If you run into issues using the software on Windows or Mac please create an issue on GitHub or contact the authors.

 ### CUB library or <cub/cub.cuh> not found